 Who can use your collections?

-The Small Special Collections Library is open to all researchers.
-Affiliation with the University of Virginia is not required to view our collections.
+Everyone!
+Affiliation with the University of Virginia is not required to view access collections.

 What are your hours?

 Our year-round hours are:

 - Monday & Tuesday: 10:00am - 5:00pm